gwbrck/apa_and_amp/README.md

     - Quarto (v1.4+)
     - A valid bibliography file (e.g., examplereferences.bib).
     - APA CSL file: Ensure the correct APA citation style is specified using csl.
 Use a local file or a URL like Zotero's APA Style.

+## License

+This Quarto Lua filter is published under the MIT license, see file LICENSE for details.